RWTH-HPC/sx-aurora-offloading/docs/index.md

 This Project's aim is, to create a prototype infrastructure to offload OpenMP target code written in C to NEC's new SX-Aurora VE architecture.
-It uses Clang as driver and host compiler, libomptarget, NEC's `VEO` interface to run the code on the VE.
+It uses Clang as driver and host compiler, libomptarget, NEC's `AVEO` interface to run the code on the VE.
 As compiler the target code, the project can work with NEC's ncc compiler or with a Clang compiler which supports VE as a target for LLVM.